-Where are your sharks?
+Where are the sharks?

 We get this question quite a lot!
-We have 2 species of British sharks - Smallspotted catsharks (Scyliorhinus canicula) and Bull huss (Scyliorhinus stellaris, also known as Nursehound.)
-These are bottom-living nocturnal predators, so during the day you're most likely to spot them napping along the sides of our Shark & Ray Pool, unless they're being fed.
-Look under the grids under your feet as you're walking round and you'll be able to spot them!
+We have 2 species of British sharks – Smallspotted catsharks (Scyliorhinus canicula) and Bull huss (Scyliorhinus stellaris, also known as Nursehound.)
+These are bottom-living nocturnal predators, so during the day you’re most likely to spot them napping along the sides of our Shark & Ray Pool, unless they’re being fed.
+Look under the grids as you’re walking around and you’ll be able to spot them!
 Juvenile catsharks are on display in smaller separate tanks in the aquarium.
 We do not keep large shark species for animal welfare reasons.